Convergence of three-dimensional loop-erased random walk in the natural parametrization: Notation and background

-In this subsection, we will introduce some useful estimates on Green's functions, which will be used many times in this paper.
-Note that as for most of the time we will be working on $N^{-1}\mathbb{Z}^3$, the results introduced here will appear scaled in the main text.
+In this subsection, we will introduce some useful estimates on discrete harmonic functions and the simple random walk which will be used many times in this paper.
+Note that as for most of the time of the main text we will be working on rescaled lattices, the results introduced here will appear later in a scaled fashion.